-Books for Year 8 – looking for a great book for the classroom, the school library or your child’s collection?
+Books for Year 8 – are you looking for a great book for the classroom, the school library or your child’s collection?
 The following book list contains titles to appeal to children aged 12-13 in secondary school.
 The books consist of a range of titles to cover all ability ranges including the more able.
 Updated termly, this list of books includes authors such as Adeline Yen Mah, Louis Sachar, Jamila Gavin, Anne Fine, Mark Haddon, Susan Hill, Lois Lowry, and John Wyndham.

 Books for Year 8 – our recommendations